Coalcliff, New South Wales: Attractions

 The Sea Cliff Bridge was opened on 11 December 2005 and offers a spectacular walkway and cycleway above the ocean and along the escarpment.
 There are splendid views offered towards Wollongong and Port Kembla in the south and Bald Hill and the Royal National Park in the north.

 This also forms part of The Grand Pacific Walk which is currently being constructed through Coalcliff.

 The Wodi Wodi Track can be accessed on Lawrence Hargrave Drive at the northern end of Coalcliff.

 Coalcliff beach offers great surfing conditions and an ocean pool.
 Access to the pool from Lawrence Hargrave Drive is through Leeder Park, named after Noel Leeder who was a Manager at the Coalcliff Cokeworks in the 1960s and ensured the park be established.

 There are public toilets and showers in Leeder Park and at the surf club.

 Activities

 Coalcliff hosts its own Surf Life Saving Club with events like Nippers in summertime and assuring beach safety.
 The Sea Eels winter swimming club takes place in the ocean pool and is co-organised with the Helensburgh-Stanwell Park Surf Life Saving Club such as the yearly 2.4 km Ocean Challenge swim between the two clubs in early April.

 Industry

-Coalcliff hosted the Illawarra Coke Company (ICC) until it was shutdown in recent years.
-The Cokeworks here and at Corrimal produced approximately 250,000 tonnes of coke per annum using non-recovery technology.
+The Illawarra Coke Company (ICC) coke works here and at Corrimal produced approximately 250,000 tonnes of coke per annum using non-recovery technology.

+The ICC business closed in 2014.